 Fujifilm X-E4

-First up, Fujifilm!
-We can’t talk about the best retro looking cameras without talking about Fujifilm.
+Fujifilm!
+We cannot talk about the best retro looking cameras without talking about Fujifilm.

 Fujifilm are the biggest players in this space, with most of their cameras being inspired by classic film camera looks.